Broad-shelled turtle genome

-The Eastern long-necked turtle (Chelodina longicollis) is a freshwater dwelling species that can be found in the Eastern states of Australia, preferring slow moving waters of swamps or wetlands.
+The Broad-shelled turtle (Chelodina expansa) is a freshwater dwelling species that can be found in the Eastern states of Australia, preferring billabongs and slow flowing rivers.
+This species has been listed as endangered in the southern states including South Australian and Victoria.

 Turtles of the family Chelidae are found only in Australian region and South America, even in the fossil record, and so are of clear Gondwanal origin.
 Their closest relatives are with the greater Pelomedusidae, once widespread in both hemispheres, but now restricted to South America, Africa and Madagascar.
 Together, they represent a major component of freshwater turtle biodiversity that has not been well studied genomically.